trinodb/trino/docs/src/main/sphinx/connector/hive.md

   - The partitioning column for the storage table.
 The columns listed in the `partitioned_by` clause must be the last columns as defined in the DDL.
   - `[]`
+* - `parquet_bloom_filter_columns`
+  - Comma separated list of columns to use for Parquet bloom filter.
+It improves the performance of queries using equality predicates, such as `=`, `IN` and small range predicates, when reading Parquet files.
+Requires Parquet format.
+  - `[]`
 * - `skip_footer_line_count`
   - The number of footer lines to ignore when parsing the file for data.
     Requires TextFile or CSV format tables.